JosTheDude/website/README.md

 If you plan on using this, please credit Dejan

-This website uses code from https://dejan.works and is heavily inspired by their website
+This website uses code from https://dejan.works and is heavily inspired by their (previous, not current) website